flaviokicis/chatai/backend/README.md

 ## Agent design guidance

 - Prefer thin, logic-focused agents.
 State management, extraction, and next-question policy are provided by base components.
-- Use `QuestionnaireAgent` and `QuestionnaireExtractor` for checklist-style agents.
-Provide only your `QuestionGraph` via configuration.
+- Use Flow Core (`app.flow_core`) for all state machine logic.
+Agents should delegate progression to Engine and keep only domain glue logic.
 - Use shared tool schemas `UpdateAnswers` and `EscalateToHuman` from `app/core/tool_schemas.py`.

 ## Test-driven development (TDD)